top of page

 Bordered by trees on four sides, but with few in the centre, this property has only one main building on it.
 As a result, it gives the house a wide-open view of the western sky and sunsets from the second floor living room and deck.

-And because it's in the ALR (the Agricultural Land Reserve), no multi-unit residential developments can be built on/around it.
-That means this view will likely be enjoyed for years to come...
+What's more, because it's in the ALR (the Agricultural Land Reserve), no multi-unit residential developments can be built on or around it.
+And that means this view will likely be enjoyed for years to come...

 View 2